GodfreyDadich/next.js-apostrophe-headless-boilerplate/README.md

 Next.js utilizes a function within Page components called `getInitialProps`.
 An example of that is in the `pages/sample-with-data.js' file.
 More documentation on the ins and outs of how that works is here on the Next.js website: [Next.js Documentation](https://nextjs.org/docs/#fetching-data-and-component-lifecycle)
 If you aren't familliar with React.js and/or it's component lifecycle, I would suggest brushing up on that before you dive into the wonderful perks of Next.js
 That said, Next.js kind of handles a lot of the hardships with code splitting and request handling.
-I have created a couple of helper functions to aid in the requests that will be made to the Apostrophe-Headless instance.
+I have created a couple of helper functions to aid in the requests that will be made to the Apostrophe-Headless instance in `utils/dataHelpers.js` .

 ```
 function getAPIUrl (path, paramString) {